pulkitpareek18/PixelShift/README.md

 ## Features

 - Can convert the Image format to **PNG, JPG, JPEG, WEBP, BMP, TIF, TIFF**
-- Can convert Image to GrayScale
+- Can convert Images to GrayScale
 - Default Dark Mode

 ## Acknowledgements